 Avoid enabling compression for already compressed files such as jpg, gif, png images, compressed video files, archives (zip, rar, 7z, etc.).
 Be also careful when enabling compression for very large files, this may take a lot of time and CPU resources.

 Check Encrypt files before uploading checkbox and specify Encryption password if you would like to encrypt files before uploading them to Amazon S3.

 Compression/Encryption rules are stored in plain form, so you may want to delete them when upload is finished.

-You can also temporarily enable/disable the rule using corresponding check-box.
+You may also temporarily enable/disable the rule using corresponding check-box.

-3. Click Add new rule to close dialog
+3. Click Add new rule to close the dialog.

-4. Click Save to close rules manager and save changes
+4. Click Save changes to save changes and close rules manager.

 To edit Compression/Encryption rule

 1. Select the rule you want to edit and click the Edit button

 The Edit Compression/Encryption rule dialog will open:How to edit Compression/Encryption rule